MoveToEx/precorder/README.md

 ### Why?

-The idea originally comes to me when trying to record my roommates' noises when they were playing Valorant.
+The idea originally came to me when trying to record my roommates' noises when they were playing Valorant.